Mental Health Screenings

 Following screening, you will be provided with information, resources and tools to discuss the results with a provider.

-Please note: Unless specified, our screens are validated only for adults.
-By clicking on the blue VIEW SCREENING TOOLS button at the top of this page, you acknowledge that the screen is not a diagnostic instrument.
+Please note: Unless specified, screens are validated only for adults.
+By clicking on the green VIEW SCREENING TOOLS button at the top of this page, you acknowledge that the screen is not a diagnostic instrument.
 You are encouraged to share your results with a physician or healthcare provider.
 Mental Health America Inc., sponsors, partners, and advertisers disclaim any liability, loss, or risk incurred as a consequence, directly or indirectly, from the use and application of these screens.

 Having trouble taking the screen in Internet Explorer 11?
 Please make sure that you’re not in compatibility view.
 We are also working on updating our program and adding new screens.
 During this time, you might experience some difficulty.
 If this happens, please wait a moment and try to screen again.
 We appreciate your patience and are sorry for glitches or delays.